District Township, Pennsylvania

-District Township is a township in eastern Berks County, Pennsylvania.
+District Township is a township in eastern Berks County, Pennsylvania, United States.
 The population was 1,381 at the 2020 census.

 District Township was founded in 1759.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 11.6 sqmi, all of it land.
 It is drained by the Schuylkill River via the Manatawny Creek and the Perkiomen Creek via the West Branch Perkiomen Creek, which starts in the township.
-District Township is located in the South Mountains, and its elevations range from over 600 feet to over 1,100 feet.
+District Township is located in the Oley Hills, and its elevations range from over 600 feet to over 1,100 feet.
 Its villages are Fredericksville and Landis Store.

 District Township has a humid continental climate (Dfa/Dfb) and is in hardiness zone 6b except for some higher areas that are 6a.
 The average monthly temperature in Landis Store ranges from 27.2 °F in January to 71.6 °F in July.
 The average annual absolute minimum temperature in Landis Store is -4.2 °F.